 People talk.
 We all do it.
 It isn’t however until you hear of them talking about you that the smarting topic purchases any particular weight.
 Talking about you behind your back adds all the more kindling to the ignition.
 How an aspirate loves an audience!
 Lord it over the down-trodden fellow!

 What is it that apparently legitimizes our wounding comments about others?
 Are we better than they?
 Have they fallen so far below the line of buoyancy as to entitle us to remark liberally upon their dissolution?
 Are we somehow flawlessly positioned to comment evocatively upon their feebleness?

-There is a sobering theory that we see in others what we see in ourselves, a theme which reminds us that the business of destroying others should be approached with some caution.
+There is a sobering theory that we see in others what we see in ourselves, a theme which reminds us that the business of destroying others should be approached with delicacy.
 More often than not the sabered chap is the shadowy image of one’s self, the fearful object of one’s own nightmares, parental limitations and societal circumscriptions of behaviour.

 Yet there are those who seek to elevate themselves by standing on others.
 Some people are, in a word, just too thoughtless to appreciate what they are unconsciously saying about themselves.
 Surely thriving upon the deprecation of others is not what any thinking person would call either useful or entertaining.

 Yet the resourcefulness and cunning which goes into damning others is boundless.
 Often the effort is guided by a determination to market not so much the default of the damned but rather one’s own agenda for advancing by contrast something which we consider laudable in ourselves.
 Fallout between partners of any description (spousal, companions or commercial) is particularly susceptible to these types of swipes and snipes.
 Once you’re committed to the tactic its consummation is as inevitable as any mindless battle.
 No amount of rationality or responsible behaviour seems capable of derailing the parties from their collision course.